rgindes/chef-grails/README.md

 Requirements
 ------------
-This cookbook requires an installation of 'ark' and 'java'.
+This cookbook requires an installation of 'yum-gd' and 'java'.

 Attributes
 ----------